CubeMD/CubeMD.github.io/_pages/portfolio.md

 An endless runner game **Star Jump Commando** for **Android & IOS**.
 The game was released in April 2022.

 **Unity Developer / Programmer**
-- Developed collectibles and equipment systems, enemies, bosses, wave generation system and difficulty multiplier.
+- Developed and implemented collectibles and equipment systems, enemies, bosses, wave generation system and difficulty multiplier.
 - Collaborated with other programmers to create a general code architecture and support existing code systems.
 - QA, outlined the balancing direction and adjusted the difficulty of the game’s progressing.
 - Tightly worked with a design team to implement their game vision and outlined tasks during agile processes and standups.